annaesvensson/yellow-help/1-en/how-to-customise-a-layout.md

 <?php $this->yellow->layout("footer") ?>
 ```

-Themes can have their own layout files, to override the existing layout.
-Add a theme to the file name.
+Note that themes can have their own layout files.
 For example the file `system/layouts/default.html` will be used with any theme, the file `system/layouts/stockholm-default.html` will only be used with `Theme: stockholm`.

+## Customising settings

+The default layout is defined in the [system settings](how-to-change-the-system#system-settings) in file `system/extensions/yellow-system.ini`.
+A different layout can be defined in the [page settings](how-to-change-the-system#page-settings) at the top of each page, for example `Layout: default`.

 Do you have questions?
 [Get help](.).